ThinkIndep/learngit/readme.txt

 Git has a mutable index called stage

-Git tracks change of files.
+Git tracks changes of fi   .